InternetNutzer/TI-Nspire-Basic-Functions/README.md

 - You can use the functions and programs, by simply pressing the `var` key on your calculator or `strg + L` on PC

-- If you dont understand something, simply use the `help()` command
+- If you dont understand something, simply use the `help(0)` command